ankschoubey/old-blog/_posts/2022-06-01-effective-meetings.md

 title: Running Effective Meetings
 ---

-Meeting is a place than can bring in new ideas and insights and save everyone's time and effort.
+A meeting is a place that can bring in new ideas and insights and save everyone's time and effort.

-Therefore it's very important to have effective productive meeting.
+Therefore it's very important to have an effective productive meeting.

-There are someways to have effective meetings:
+There are some ways to have effective meetings:

 # Setting the context

-Most meetings aren't as effective because people involved don't have context behind what is being discussed.
+Most meetings aren't as effective because the people involved don't have the context behind what is being discussed.

-This can be solved a few ways:
+This can be solved in a few ways:

-- Agenda: A few set of outlines or questions
+- Agenda: A few sets of outlines or questions
 - Pre-reading material
-    - A set of material to read / watch before attenting the meeting.
+    - A set of materials to read/watch before attending the meeting.
-    - It's better to send a specific link than just mention the name of the topic.
+    - It's better to send a specific link than just mentioning the name of the topic.
-- Set the context during meeting
+- Set the context during a meeting
     - Start the meeting by setting the context.
         - Why we are doing what we are doing?
         - What do we intend to get out of this meeting?